 If you wish, finish the tortillas in a skillet after baking.
 Gently fry them in an oiled non-stick pan over a low heat to crisp them up and brown a little more.

-If your tortillas are too soft and fragile after baking, it means that they contain excess liquid because you did not squeeze the cooked cauliflower enough.
+If your tortillas are too soft and fragile after baking, it means that they contain excess liquid.
+The reason?
+You did not squeeze the cooked cauliflower enough.

 Don't worry, you can still save them!

 Simply finish them off in the frying pan to remove any remaining liquid.
-This will make them firmer and pliable so they don't break.
+This makes them firm and pliable.

-Cauliflower wraps: Serve as a sandwich wrap with your favourite fillings or simply smother with some avocado for a quick keto lunch.
+Cauliflower wraps: Serve as a sandwich wrap with your favourite fillings or simply smother with mashed avocado.

-Quesadillas: Make low carb quesadillas by melting grated cheese in between two tortillas.
-Use a pizza base or enjoy alongside your favourite taco casserole, curry or soup.
+Quesadillas: Melt grated cheese in between two tortillas.
+Use a pizza base or enjoy alongside this keto taco casserole, keto curry or soup.

 Storage